+How much does humidity slow a run?
 I can answer that question in two words: a lot.
 I’m getting back into long runs on Saturday and started off with a modest eight miler.
-My pace?
-Miserable and embarrassing.
-It was 90 degrees, with 80 percent humidity, and it felt like my skin was coated the whole time.
-It also felt like I was running at a brisk pace, but that’s only because the humidity was making my heart beat faster.
+My pace, to me, feels miserable and embarrassing.
+It was 90 degrees, with 80 percent humidity, and my skin felt coated with sweat the whole time.
+It also felt like I was running at a brisk pace, but that’s only because the humidity accelerated my heart rate.
 Humidity really does that.

-I was sipping Replenish the entire time from my handheld bottle.
-I know the basics of running in the heat: don’t do speedwork, don’t get bummed out by your pace, stay hydrated.
+I sipped an electrolyte replacement beverage the entire time from my handheld bottle.
+I know the basics of running in the heat: don’t do speedwork, don’t get bummed out by your pace, and stay hydrated.
 I remember last year, my first summer in Houston, was full of miserable runs.
+Back then, I wondered how would humidity slow a run.
+I learned that quickly.
+For me, the extreme humidity can add anywhere from 30 seconds to a full minute or more to my pace.
 And now that I have a base to build, I can’t let the humidity get in the way.